Learning Support Programs

 For more information, please contact Dr. Susan Mateka at 610-383-7400.

-The primary goal of this program is to increase students' academic skills for successful integration in regular education and in the world of work.
+The primary goal of this program is to integrate the academic, social, and behavioral skills necessary for students to be successful in their community and choice of post-secondary outcomes.

 • Remedial academic skills Social and behavioral skills